 - Product Catalog

-Lab 10 – Students will explore the Web Content Management features of SharePoint via working with the various components to create a working publishing site leveraging the pages library, publishing approval workflow, Approvers group and out of the box processes to manage web resources.
+Lab 10 – Students will explore the Web Content Management features of SharePoint via working with a Site Collection where the top level site is based on the Publishing Portal.

 Module 11: No Code Branding